Infinite order phase transition in the slow bond TASEP: Tails of local times of near geodesics

 For any points $u\preceq v$, any $g>0$, $m\in\N$, and $h \in \Z$ with $d(u)<h<d(v)$, we let $\MP(u,v;h,g,m)$ be the following event: there exist $m$ points $w_1, \ldots, w_m \in \L_h$, such that \begin{enumerate} \item $ad(w_{i+1})-ad(w_i)>g$, for each $i=1,\ldots, m-1$, \item $T_{u,w_i}+T_{w_i,v}-\xi(w_i) \ge T_{u,v}-\sqrt{g}$, for each $i=1,\ldots, m$; i.e. there is a $\sqrt{g}$-near geodesic from $u$ to $v$, passing through $w_i$. \end{enumerate} We also take $n\in\N$, and assume that $(n^{2/3})^{0.95}<g<n^{2/3}$ and $\log(n)^{20}<m<n^{0.05}$.
 We would now bound the probability of such multiple peak events. \begin{proposition} For any $\psi\in(0,1)$, there are constants $c,C>0$ depending on $\psi$, such that the following is true.
 Take any $h,n,m\in \N$, $g>0$, and $u=(u_1,u_2)\in \L_n$, such that $g, m, n$ satisfy the above relations, $\psi n< h < (1-\psi)n$, and $\psi<\frac{u_1}{u_2}<\psi^{-1}$.
 Then we have

 \end{proposition} The proof of this proposition is via a connection between the point-to-line passage time profiles and random walk bridges, by the RSK correspondence.
-We leave the proof to Section \ref{s:multi}, and prove Lemma \ref{lem:cnlw-bd} now. \begin{proof}[Proof of Lemma \ref{lem:cnlw-bd}] We denote $\ol=\lfloor l/20\rfloor$, for simplicity of notations.
+We leave the proof to Section \ref{s:multi}, and prove Lemma \ref{lem:cnlw-bd} now.
+The general idea is to rank the near geodesics to apply Proposition \ref{prop:multiple-peak}, and use Theorem \ref{thm:disjoint-near-geo} as a key input. \begin{proof}[Proof of Lemma \ref{lem:cnlw-bd}] We denote $\ol=\lfloor l/20\rfloor$, for simplicity of notations.
 We shall let $C, c>0$ denote large and small universal constants, and the values can change from line to line.